harness/developer-hub/docs/platform/11_Triggers/triggering-pipelines.md

 The updated branch will initiate a new Trigger execution.

-To identify active similar pipeline executions for a **Pull Request** Event, the following combination is used as criteria:
+Use the following combinations as criteria to identify similar active pipeline executions for a **Pull Request** event.
-Account Identifier, Org Identifier, Project Identfier, Pipeline Identifier, Repository URL, PR Number, Source Branch and Target Branch
+* Account identifier
+* Org identifier
+* Project identfier
+* Pipeline identifier
+* Repository URL
+* PR number
+* Source branch
+* Target branch

-To identify active similar pipeline executions for a **PUSH** Event, the following combination is used as criteria:
+Use the following combinations as criteria to identify similar active pipeline executions for a **PUSH** event.
-Account Identifier, Org Identifier, Project Identfier, Pipeline Identifier,Repository URL and ref.
+* Account identifier
+* Org identifier
+* Project identfier
+* Pipeline identifier
+* Repository URL
+* Ref

-"ref" is the value of "ref" from the git push webhook payload.
+Ref is the value of **ref** from the Git push webhook payload.

 ## Configure secret